View on GitHub

 3. Edit the created bookmark's Properties / Location:

-4. Save the changes, if there is a Save button!
+4. Save the changes if there is a Save button!

 That's it, your bookmarklet is now ready to use.

-Also, in many desktop browsers you can simply drag and drop the link to the Bookmarks Toolbar, or right click on it and select "Bookmark this link" -- however, some browsers may automatically replace the dragged / right-clicked link's content with a useless about:blank#blocked line.
+Also, in many desktop browsers you can simply drag and drop the link to the Bookmarks Toolbar, or right click on it and select "Bookmark this link" -- however, some browsers may automatically replace the dragged / right-clicked link's address with a useless about:blank#blocked line.
 It is default precaution for any javascript code behind a link as this programming language is easy to abuse.
 The copy-paste method is your best choice.

 CODE IN PLAIN TEXT

-javascript:(function(){var v='e674cf1e2430f4784ffbe3b6d349ea93d70afc8b/yt6.js',y='youtube.com/',w=window,d=w.document,h=d.location.href,yt6=w.yt6||{},yt6d=w.yt6d||{};if(yt6d.loaded>=4)return void 0;if(h.split(y+'watch')[1]||h.split(y+'embed')[1]||h.split(y+'playlist')[1]||h.split(y+'shorts')[1]||h.split('/base.j')[1]=='s'){var id='snarls_player',e='script',q;yt6.loaded=0;function s(x){x=x||id;return d.getElementById(x)};function c(e){return d.createElement(e)};function a(q){s().appendChild(q);s().add_subs='en,hu,de';s().version='2024-02-05-01:33';yt6d.src=q.src};function r(){if(s()){var x;try{x=s().querySelector('#'+id)}catch(e){x=s().firstChild};if(x)s().removeChild(x)}};function b(){var i,j,o,x;o=['js','rawcdn.githack','js'];for(j,x,i=o.length;i;j=Math.floor(Math.random()*i),x=o[--i],o[i]=o[j],o[j]=x);if(yt6d.src==-1)o.splice(0,0,'raw.githubusercontent');q=c('div');q.id=id;if(q!=s())d.body.appendChild(q);var src='https://'+o[0]+'.com/snarly/yt6/'+v,src0='https://cdn.jsdelivr.net/gh/snarly/yt6@'+v;function oc(ox,oy,sr){return(oy!='js')?sr.replace(ox,oy):src0};q=c(e);q.id=id;q.src=(o[0]!='js')?src:src0; q.onerror=function(){q=c(e);q.id=id;q.src=oc(o[0],o[1],src);q.onerror=function(){q=c(e);q.id=id;q.src=oc(o[0],o[2],src);q.onerror=function(){q=c(e);q.id=id;q.src=oc(o[0],o[3],src);q.onerror=function(){q=c(e);q.id=id;q.src=src.replace('https','http')};a(q);r();};a(q);r();};a(q);r();};try{a(q);}catch(f){a(q)};};function g(){try{deldiv()}catch(f){r()};yt6d.src=1;b()};if(!s()){b()};setTimeout(function(){var t=w.yt6;if(t)t.loaded=t.loaded||window['status'];if(!t||(t&&(!t.body||(t.loaded<3))))g()},3000);}else{void 0};})()/*2024-02-05-01:33*/
+javascript:(function(){var v='2c7ae5f3cf051eeeaeeebeecbb0d4b997875a7c4/yt6.js',y='youtube.com/',w=window,d=w.document,h=d.location.href,yt6=w.yt6||{},yt6d=w.yt6d||{},t=w.trustedTypes;if(yt6d.loaded>=4)return void 0;if(h.split(y+'watch')[1]||h.split(y+'embed')[1]||h.split('playlist')[1]||h.split(y+'shorts')[1]||h.split('/base.j')[1]=='s'){var id='snarls_player',e='script',q,u=function(s){if(typeof s=='string')return s};try{t.createPolicy('default',{createHTML:u,createScriptURL:u,createScript:u,})}catch(f){};yt6.loaded=0;function s(x){x=x||id;return d.getElementById(x)};function c(e){return d.createElement(e)};function a(q){s().appendChild(q);s().add_subs='en,hu,de';s().version='2024-08-18-19:49';yt6d.src=q.src};function r(){if(s()){var x;try{x=s().querySelector('#'+id)}catch(e){x=s().firstChild};if(x)s().removeChild(x)}};function b(){var i,j,o,x;o=['rawcdn.githack','js','cdn.rawgit'];for(j,x,i=o.length;i;j=Math.floor(Math.random()*i),x=o[--i],o[i]=o[j],o[j]=x);q=c('div');q.id=id;if(q!=s())d.body.appendChild(q);var src='https://'+o[0]+'.com/snarly/yt6/'+v,src0='https://cdn.jsdelivr.net/gh/snarly/yt6@'+v;function oc(ox,oy,sr){return(oy!='js')?sr.replace(ox,oy):src0};q=c(e);q.id=id;q.src=(o[0]!='js')?src:src0; q.onerror=function(){q=c(e);q.id=id;q.src=oc(o[0],o[1],src);q.onerror=function(){q=c(e);q.id=id;q.src=oc(o[0],o[2],src);q.onerror=function(){q=c(e);q.id=id;q.src=oc(o[0],o[3],src);q.onerror=function(){q=c(e);q.id=id;q.src=src.replace('https','http')};a(q);r();};a(q);r();};a(q);r();};try{a(q);}catch(f){a(q)};};function g(){try{deldiv()}catch(f){r()};b()};if(!s()){b()};setTimeout(function(){var t=w.yt6;if(t)t.loaded=t.loaded||window['status'];if(!t||(t&&(!t.body||(t.loaded<3))))g()},3000);}else{void 0};})()/*2024-08-18-19:49*/

 How to use